With Valentine’s Day right around the corner, we started thinking about the correlation between social media and digitally cheating.

 If you find anything, don’t delete it.
 Take a screenshot and capture it.

 Kris Ruby is one of the preeminent social media experts in America.
 Ruby is the President of Ruby Media Group, a PR and Social Media Agency in New York City, Greenwich and Westchester.
+The random number generator, also called RNG (Random Number Generator), is a microchip that works with a preprogrammed mathematical algorithm that mixes numbers from 0 to 4 billion.
+He works in the depths of events and ensures that every game result is random and independent of the previous results.
+If you take the widespread slots as an example, a number is assigned to each symbol and random number combinations are generated from it with each spin.
 Ruby is a pioneer in the world of social media and tech trends and is a frequent on air contributor on FOX Business, Good Morning America and countless other networks.
 For more information, visit www.krisruby.com Follow Kris Ruby on Twitter @sparklingruby @rubymediagroup